gewinnerscs/DataScience/README.md

 # DataScience
 The learning material for data science
-First tutorial how to use git
+\n First tutorial how to use git
+\n How to set up my git